SuperMiaw/anime_automove/README.md

 Description
 -----------
-That utility help to organize your new animes you may have downloaded with another program.
-It try to extract anime name using fansub popular conventions and move them to another directory where maybe your media center is scanning them.
+That utility help to organize your new animes you may have downloaded with another program.<br/>It will try to extract anime name using fansub popular conventions and move them to another directory.

-It's a quite usefull for solution for Plex Media Server cause you may have not to create anymore new folder layout and keep moving file yourself which it can be tiresome if you have many.
+Quite usefull for a media center like Plex Media Server, missing directory will be created if needed and you will be ensured to not have to do it manually.

 How it works
 ------------